Roxen (singer): Personal life

 At the age of 14, Roxen was diagnosed with lyme disease.
-Roxen is vegetarian.
-As of June 2020, the singer resides in Bucharest.
-At the beginning of the same month, Roxen was allegedly emotionally abused and blackmailed by an ex-boyfriend and obtained a restraining order against him after having made a complaint to the local police.
-In July 2021, the singer came out as non-binary in a TikTok video, and eventually clarified that they identify with all pronouns.
+She is vegetarian.
+As of June 2020, she resides in Bucharest.
+At the beginning of the same month, she was allegedly emotionally abused and blackmailed by an ex-boyfriend and obtained a restraining order against him after having made a complaint to the local police.
+In July 2021, the singer came out as non-binary in a TikTok video, and eventually clarified that she identifies with all pronouns.
 Roxen furthermore stated: "Since I was little, I feel like a boy in a girl's body.
 In my previous life I was really a boy".
+However, in 2024, along with her endorsement of pro-Russian and far-right Romanian presidential candidate Călin Georgescu, she stated that she felt manipulated by the LGBTQ community.